cam207/Front-end-task/README.md

-# Search For a user in an API
+# Search For a user in an API Data

 This repository contains the code for a front-end application built using React to fetch users from an API.